The Discovery of an Active Wind from the Milky Way's Black Hole: Properties of the Wind

-We estimate the energetics of the \sgra \, wind (or ``jet power'') by evaluating the power required to keep the wind cone clear of cold molecular gas through heating and ejection (Supplementary Information).
-We find the value to be $\sim 10^{38}\,\erg \, \sec^{-1}.$ This is larger than what can be provided by the stellar winds in the Galactic Center \cite{Calderon_2020ApJ...888L...2C,2020MNRAS.492.3272R,paumard_massive_stars}, thus ruling out the winds as the origin for the cavity.
-The ratio of the Bolometric luminosity of \sgra \, ($\sim 3 \times 10^{36} \, \erg \, \sec^{-1}$) to its jet power is similar to the one of M87$^*$ \cite{Genzel2010,Blandford2022}.
+We estimate the energetics of the \sgra \, wind (or ``jet power'') by evaluating the power the wind needs to contribute to the overall energy balance of the inner Galactic Center region to keep the wind cone clear of cold molecular gas and to ionize the section of the minispiral's Western Arc (see Appendix \ref{app:ionization} for details of the calculations).
+We find the wind/jet power into the cleared cone to be $\sim 10^{37} - 10^{38}\,\erg \, \sec^{-1}$.
+The ratio of the Bolometric luminosity of \sgra \, ($\sim 3 \times 10^{36} \, \erg \, \sec^{-1}$) to its jet power is similar to the one of M87$^*$ \citep{Genzel2010,EHT2021,Prieto2016}.

+The wind/jet power estimated is larger than what can be provided by the stellar winds in the Galactic Center \citep{Calderon_2020ApJ...888L...2C,2020MNRAS.492.3272R,paumard_massive_stars}.
+Additionally, the winds tent to output the energy in more spherical geometry.
+These two observations together are ruling out stellar winds as the origin for the conical clearing.